City-Bureau/city-scrapers/docs/_docs/02-getting-started.md

 ## Best Practices

 Get a sense of how meeting-holding bodies are scheduling public meetings.
 Do any agencies use a management tool like [Legistar](https://chicago.legistar.com/Calendar.aspx) or [Municode](https://library.municode.com/il/cook_county) that will be easier to scrape data from?
 Are any meeting dates stored in formats that are particularly difficult to access, such as in a PDF?
 If so, call the agency out on it!
 Given specific, structured feedback on how they could make their calendars more accessible, the public officials we met with were typically willing to do so.
-What’s more, it may save some work on your end.
+What's more, it may save some work on your end.
 Check out our best practices guides for [event managers](https://docs.google.com/document/d/1JpeHVw0H6ghRi3EkvqRa3sDAXkfc_goP33CAtdFPEbA/edit) and [technical managers](https://docs.google.com/document/d/15A5hD8OM3RhRO0dfPw9vgRig4oZF4qzlATrAGjV1ZxM/edit) to get started.